 He was told to see Dr. Morton, the principal of the school.

 Muncy, Pennsylvania is not spelled the same as Muncie, Indiana.

-4. Use the comma to separate the members of a compound sentence when those members are short and closely connected in their thought.
+4. Use a comma to separate the members of a compound sentence when those members are short and closely connected in their thought.

-5. Use the comma to separate dependent and conditional clauses introduced by such words as if, when, and though, unless the connection be close.
+5. Use a comma to separate dependent and conditional clauses introduced by such words as if, when, and though, unless the connection is close.

 He did not stop, though I called repeatedly.